 - An OSGi bundle, which provides the OSGi-specific factory management code, to look up JNDI objects using the appropriate OSGi classloader. - JNDI "glue code," internal to Oracle CEP, that initializes the JNDI environment to support the factory manager bundle.

-Table 6-5 lists the jndi-context element child elements in the config.xml file that you must configure. , Parameter Туре Description default-provider boolean If true, the default Oracle CEP JNDI provider is used.
-Default value is true. name String The name of this configuration object.
+Table 12-5 lists the jndi-context element child elements in the config.xml file that you must configure.

-Table 6-5 Configuration Parameters for the indi-context Element
+Table 12-5 Configuration Parameters for the jndi-context Element